 This is the double whammy.
 You get to travel for a living while making a real difference in people's lives.
 There are a number of international non-government aid organisations such as UNICEF, World Vision, The Fred Hollow’s Foundation and Oxfam.

 With a job like this, you can visit struggling countries and help its residents recover from dire situations such as natural disasters and famine.
-You'll need a background in a field like health, agriculture or education and a strong passion for social work.
+You'll need a background in a field like health, horticulture or education and a strong passion for social work.

 Musicians go on tour all the time — and they take busloads of roadies with them.
 While most venues have their own stagehands, musicians like the consistency of travelling with their own people who they trust.